microsoft/pxt/docs/project-tools.md

 ## Backpack

-Requires `appTheme.backpack` and sign-in support; hidden in offline apps.
-Guests can use it without signing in when sign-in is available.
-During tutorials it opens to **Assets**, where students can save, edit and add their own assets. **Code** shows an unavailable message; code snippets cannot be saved or added during tutorials.
+Requires `appTheme.backpack`.
+Without sign-in support, captures remain local and no sign-in prompt is shown. `appTheme.assetEditor` enables the **Code / Assets** toggle; otherwise only code snippets are shown.
+During tutorials it opens to **Assets** when available; code snippets cannot be saved or added during tutorials.

 In an editable Blocks project, use **Add to Backpack** on an event, loop, if block or function definition, or drag it onto Backpack.
 This copies its contents,